 This class is traditionally for 2nd graders who are registered members of St. Andrew.
 Children learn about Jesus from whom these sacraments come.
 This class also allows them to deepen their understanding of the sacraments so that they can fully participate in Mass.

 First Communion prep classes take place during 9:30am mass in the Oscar Romero room.
-See the downloadable calendar below for more detailed schedule information.
+Downloadable calendar coming soon for more detailed schedule information.

-Registration runs through the month of September 2019 (see registration form below), with classes starting in October.
+Registration runs through the month of September 2021 with First Communion classes starting Sunday, October 24th (see registration form below).
 Please contact April Sandoval at firstname.lastname@example.org or 503.281.4429 for more information.

 “I learned that the Bible is divided into two main sections called the Old and the New Testaments.
 I learned that there are many books in the Bible and the books are written by many different people who lived thousands of years ago in the part of the world we call the Middle East.
 I like this class.
 We have fun.” -Elo Paulorinne